KDE/cutehmi/external/README.md

 # External libraries directory.

-This directory is designated to keep "external" libraries used by some of the modules.
+This directory is designated to keep "external" libraries used by some of the extensions.
 "External" means any non-Qt, non-CuteHMI libraries.
 They are either supplementing Qt with their own functionality, or they are required by some of the Qt plugins (e.g., SQL drivers).